JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 It is possible to download training logs by clicking on the download logs icon (see item 8 on the above image) of the recently trained NER model which includes information like training parameters and TF graph used along with precision, recall, f1 score, etc.

-## Training parameters
+### Training parameters

-In Annotation Lab, for mixed projects containing multiple types of annotations in a single project like classifications, NER, and assertion status, multiple trainings were triggered at the same time using the same system resources and Spark NLP resources.
-In this case, the training component could fail because of resource limitations.
+In Annotation Lab, for mixed projects containing multiple types of annotations in a single project like classifications, NER, and assertion status, if multiple trainings were triggered at the same time using the same system resources and Spark NLP resources, the training component could fail because of resource limitations.

 In order to improve the usability of the system, dropdown options can be used to choose which type of training to run next.
 The project Owner or Manager of a project can scroll down to Training Settings and choose the training type.
-The drop-down gives a list of possible training types for that particular project based on defined Labeling Config.
-Another drop-down also lists available embeddings which can be used for training the model.
+The drop-down gives a list of possible training types for that particular project based on its actual configuration.
+A second drop-down lists available embeddings which can be used for training the model.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/trainingparameters.png" style="width:80%;"/>

-It is possible to tune the most common training parameters (Validation split ratio, Epoch, Learning rate, Decay, Dropout, and Batch) by editing their values in Training Parameters.
+It is possible to tune the most common training parameters (Number of Epochs, Learning rate, Decay, Dropout, and Batch) by editing their values in Training Parameters.

+Test/Train data for a model can be randomly selected based on the Validation Split value or can be set using Test/Train tags.
+The later option is very useful when conducting experiments that require testing and training data to be the same on each run.

 It is also possible to train a model by using a sublist of tasks with predefined tags.
 This is done by specifying the targeted Tags on the Training Parameters (last option).

-The Annotation Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions cab be used for training or only the reviewed ones.
+Annotation Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.

 ## Custom Training Script
 If users want to change the default Training script present within the Annotation Lab, they can upload their own training pipeline.
 In the Train Page, project owners can upload the training scripts.
 At the moment we are supporting custom training script just for NER projects.